PUBLIC READINGS AND WORKSHOPS

 The Rattlestick Actors Who Write Lab is an informal gathering of actors who meet over several sessions to share and workshop new writing.
 The Lab is meant to help support actors who are interested in stepping into a career in playwrighting.
 Each session, individuals bring new pages to be read and discussed by the group.
 Plays workshopped in the Actors Who Write Lab have gone on to have productions regionally and in New York.

 Part participants have included Ngozi Anyanwu, Jess Barbagallo, Lekethia Dalcoe, Edison Diaz, Ryan Haddad, Susan Herrera, Rebecca Hall, Kristine Huruna Lee, Jaime Jaget, Naomi Lorrain, Florencia Lozano, Paola Lazaro, Kareem Lucas, Martin Moran, Bobby Moreno, Diana Oh, Zachary Quinto, Melissa Ross, Ricardo Perez-Gonzalez, Laith Nakli, James Scruggs, Rob Sedgwick, Morgan Spector, Keith Randolph Smith, Mike Turner, David Zheng.

-If you are interested in submitting a play for consideration, please email email@example.com with a play synopsis and the first 10-pages.
+If you are interested in submitting a play for consideration, please email firstname.lastname@example.org with a play synopsis and the first 10-pages.
 We will contact you if we would like to read the full script.
 Please note: Due to the size and parameters of our venue, we are unable to develop or produce musical work and work that is larger than 7-actors.